 Date: 11 April 2016 Share on Twitter Share on Facebook

 Over the last ten years or so we have watched startups come up from the bottom and head straight to the top.
+The reason why this has been happening may vary – starting from the technology adoption (such as virtual data room) and ending with the bunch of some random factors.
 Somehow they’ve managed to do the impossible – with just a couple dollars.
 It’s the immigrant’s success story if I ever heard one, however, they have the drive and determination to get things popping.

 What we have learned from this is that nothing is impossible if you want it bad enough and have the smarts or know someone who has some form of business savvy.
 This enterprising individual will tell you that one of the reasons for their success is that startups benefit from corporate social responsibility (CSR).